 The Kashmir I’m specifically referring to is the one in Pakistan’s backyard, that free and independent State that Islamabad calls ‘Azad’ (free) State of Jammu & Kashmir.
 This is the official title of the supposedly semi-autonomous ‘Free State’.
 The full title is abbreviated to Azad Kashmir.

-Most of us from the territory know it’s not Free even if Pakistani officials want to rub salt into our wounds.
+Most of us from the territory know it’s not ‘Free’ even if Pakistani officials want to rub salt into our wounds.
 The international community agrees with us.
 But, not all Pakistanis are the bad guys for us to direct our anger at them.
 We really need to stay away from ‘us and them’ type narratives.

 In exposing Pakistan’s failings without fear of the consequences, they have shined a torch on ‘Azad’ Kashmir’s client-master relationship with Islamabad and the subordinated role of ‘A’JK’s elected officials to low-ranking and unelected officers of the Ministry of Kashmir Affairs headquartered in Islamabad.
 These incumbents are non-Kashmiris and usually from the Panjab Province, from particular districts where income-inequalities are drastic.

-The Kashmir Affair’s Ministry is a low-level agency of the Pakistan executive whose sole function is to control ‘Azad’ Kashmir.
+The Kashmir Affair’s Ministry is a low-level agency of the Pakistan Executive whose sole function is to control ‘Azad’ Kashmir.
 I’m not being facetious or deliberately provocative when I say this.
 I’m pointing out that Pakistan’s position on Indian Kashmir has no credibility given its exploitation of ‘Azad’ Kashmir.
 The nature of this exploitation is not a secret.
 It is happening in broad daylight with little or no compunction on the part of the officials who are hated across the State now.

 But, don’t take my word for it, I could be an Indian Agent, a favourite smear of the patriotic and dumbed-down Pakistanis convinced of their country’s moral and selfless rectitude.
 Most of these inconsequential Pakistanis, (in Pakistan they would have been treated with impugnity had they lacked western nationalities) get nothing from the elite that controls Pakistan.
-How they ritually abuse their politicians for corruption is simply beyond me.
+How they ritually abuse Pakistani politicians for corruption is simply beyond me.
 But they feel the need to rebuke the activists from A’JK for simply stating that ‘Azad’ Kashmir is not autonomous but a sham democracy!

 Moreover, the amount of Pakistani and Indian trolls on YouTube videos commenting on videos about ‘Azad’ Kashmir is revealing of deep anxieties to control the Kashmir discourse to the exclusion of the actual peoples living within the divided State.
 ‘Azad’ Kashmiris are courted and vilified at the same time dependent on how far they stray from the official narratives.
 If they present as proud Pakistanis then the Indian trolls accuse ‘Azad’ Kashmiris of being false-Kashmiris in the first place.
 A related smear is to argue that ‘A’JK isn’t Kashmir but ‘Jammu’ or the ‘Panjab’, a ridiculous categorisation not least because the conflict over Kashmir is about territory, nearly 85000 square miles of it, and ‘Azad’ Kashmir is very much part of the old Kashmir State.
-It not part of the Punjab Province (a geo-political unit) or the Punjab Plains (a geological unit).
+It has never been part of the Punjab Province (a geo-political unit) or the Punjab Plains (a geological unit).

 If on the other hand, ‘Azad’ Kashmiris present as pro-independence Kashmiris demanding the reunification of the old State, then the Pakistani trolls accuse them of being agents of India’s security services (‘RAW’), or as traitors to Pakistan.
-They are completely bereft of intellectual integrity.
+The trolls are bereft of intellectual integrity.
 Pakistan’s official position on Kashmir is the peoples of divided Jammu & Kashmir State must decide their future without the interference of India or Pakistan.

 And so, to discredit all this superfluous noise, you only need to read what international writers say about the insincerity of Islamabad’s position.
 Since the earliest days, Pakistani officials have been behaving like the colonial Brits, promising the ‘A’JK leadership a stake in their country, or at least the ones they’ve managed to buy with all manner of goodies whilst denying them agency to represent their people’s interests.
 This deliberately exploitative relationship is hardcoded into the constitutional arrangements and workings of the ‘A’JK-State apparatus courtesy of the Ministry of Kashmir Affairs.